Om-Takbhate/DevSync/homework.md

 create post /signup api to save the data of user in mongodb make api call to post /api to save data in db

+//////
+difference between json and js object implement express.json middleware , send the data from body of req from postman make signup api dynamic to recieve data from the end user or client